stefanDeveloper/heiDGAF/docs/pipeline.rst

 CollectorKafkaBatchSender
 .........................

-The :class:`CollectorKafkaBatchSender` manages the buffering and batch sending of validated log lines:
+The :class:`CollectorKafkaBatchSender` manages the buffering and batch sending of validated loglines:

 - **Batching Logic**: